aloaam/mit-eyes-exercise/README.md

 This is one of the exercises of the MITxPro-MERN course, on the "Styles and Bootstap" module.

-This exercise consists of creating two eyeballs (using just CSS) and make them follow the mouse movements, as if it was a person looking at the it.
+This exercise consists of creating two eyeballs (using just CSS) and make them follow the mouse movements, as if it was a person looking at it.

 ## Installaion